Package 'gratis'

 theta

-A numeric p-vector containing the MA parameters.
+A numeric q-vector containing the MA parameters.

 Phi

-A numeric p-vector containing the seasonal AR parameters.
+A numeric P-vector containing the seasonal AR parameters.

 Theta